- Bitcoin is a peer-to-peer (P2P) digital currency system conceived in 2008 by an anonymous person or group with the moniker Satoshi Nakamoto.

-Bitcoin was conceived in 2008, when someone under the name ‘Satoshi Nakamoto’ (whose real identity is still a mystery) published a paper called ‘Bitcoin: A Peer-to-Peer Electronic Cash System’.
-The title of the paper captures the two key features of Bitcoin1:
+On a technical level, Bitcoin can be thought of as numbers stored on the Internet.
+It was conceived in 2008 when someone under the name ‘Satoshi Nakamoto’ (whose real identity is still a mystery) published a white paper called ‘Bitcoin: A Peer-to-Peer Electronic Cash System’.
+The title of the paper captures the two key features of Bitcoin:

-- Peer-to-Peer: Bitcoin allows direct P2P payments without 3rd-party intermediaries such as banks or payment processors.
-This is a major reason why Bitcoin is commonly regarded as a highly ‘decentralised’ currency;
+- Peer-to-Peer (P2P): Bitcoin allows direct P2P payments without third-party intermediaries, such as banks or payment processors.
+This is a major reason why Bitcoin is commonly regarded as a decentralised currency.

-- Electronic Cash: There have been many past attempts to develop electronic cash, but what makes Bitcoin stand out is its clever use of existing technologies like cryptography and distributed systems to make it highly secure and efficient.
+- Electronic Cash: There have been many past attempts to develop electronic cash, but Bitcoin stands out for its clever use of existing technologies like cryptography and distributed systems, making it highly secure and efficient.

 How Does Bitcoin Work?